newdex/api-docs/api/REST_api_reference.md

 User revokes order.

-**Note: this interface only supports orders (account: newdexpocket), and orders (account: newdexpublic) can only be cancelled by contract.**
+**Note: this interface only supports old orders (account: newdexpocket), and the orders which created by contract (account: newdexpublic) can only be cancelled by contract action.**

 Request: